kr888tr/defanger/README.md

 - If specific output filename is requested, and it already exists, the script will automatically iterate the filename.

 - If the user does not designate a file extension, the script will append a ".txt" extension.

+Upcoming:

+- output to terminal option